seongryoo/strudel.js/readme.md

 ## Discussion

-This tool operates on the assumption that assigning `tabindex` and `aria-hidden` values is a device and browser-compatible method for engaging with the Accessibility API.
+This tool operates under the assumption that assigning `tabindex` and `aria-hidden` values is a device and browser-compatible method for engaging with the Accessibility API.
 This may change over time, and it may change depending on the kind of technology that your audience uses.
 The reader is referred to libraries like [ally.js](https://allyjs.io/), which more thoroughly handle device compatibility concerns related to `tabindex` and `aria-hidden`.